Masquerade-Circus/buffalo-bench/README.md

   })
 ```

-The previous code will log `1` and then run the benchmark, and the log `2` could be logged before the benchmark is finished or could't be logged at all.
+The previous code will log `1` and then run the benchmark, and the log `2` could be logged before the benchmark is finished or couldn't be logged at all.

-This problem prevent us to create an async setup and/or teardown for a benchmark like an api call that requires opening a db connection, creating a collection, adding a document and launching a server to handle the request.
-And on the teardown clear the databese, close the connection and stop the server.
+This problem prevent us to create an async onStart and/or onComplete for a benchmark like an api call that requires opening a db connection, creating a collection, adding a document and launching a server to handle the request.
+And after the benchmark finishes clear the databese, close the connection and stop the server.

 So, BuffaloBench solves this problem by providing a way to create a benchmarks with all the hooks handled as async by default.
 (Also works with sync functions)